sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - [StayStopped CloudWatch log group](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DStayStoppedRdsAurora-)
   - Scrutinize log entries at the `ERROR` level:

-    - One `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entry:
+    `InvalidDBInstanceState` or `InvalidDBClusterStateFault` :

+    - One time:
       A database could not be stopped because it was in a highly irregular state.
-    - Multiple `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entries for the same database:
+    - Multiple times for the same database:
       The database was in an irregular but potentially recoverable state.
 Stay Stopped retries every 9 minutes, until 24 hours have passed.

   - Log entries are JSON objects.
     - Stay Stopped includes `"level"` , `"type"` and `"value"` keys.
     - Other software components may use different keys.